pato/goLED/README.md

 `s|r|g|b|i` - 5 byte command update a single led in the internal representation. r,g,b,i are 8bit values which represent the red, green, blue components of the color, and the led index in strip.

-In uses the [PololuLedStrip](https://github.com/pololu/pololu-led-strip-arduino) library for communicating with the LED strip.
+It uses the [PololuLedStrip](https://github.com/pololu/pololu-led-strip-arduino) library for communicating with the LED strip.

 The arduino software makes no guarantees about timing or integrity, it plainly read and executes.